psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 "Gold-head Niamh is my name,
 O sagest Finn of far famed legions,
 Beyond all women is my fame,
-The Princess of the Youthful Regions. "
+The Princess of the Youthful Regions."

 "Then, Princess bright, relate to us,
 What afiliction thy bosom presses,
 That thy own home thou leavest thus
-Has consort thine fled thy caresses ? "
+Has consort thine fled thy caresses?"

-" Not husband mine from me did go,
+"Not husband mine from me did go,
 Nor am I yet to man bespoken;
 But famous king of Fenians know
-Of love to thy son, this the token. "
+Of love to thy son, this the token."

 "Which of my sons is he whom thou
-Hast loved so well, O daughter blooming ?
+Hast loved so well, O daughter blooming?
 Let thy narration freely flow
 And true concealing nought, sweet woman.

 "To thee, brave Finn, I'll truly tell,
 Thy noble son of spirits cheering,
 Oisin — of arms high tempered well,
-The cause of this my speech thou’rt hearing. "
+The cause of this my speech thou’rt hearing."

 F. "What is the reason thou'lt assign,
 O'er lords that live — of scores the many,
 My son thou lov'st — of ringlets fine,
-Daughter more beautiful than any ? "
+Daughter more beautiful than any?"

-L. " Brave Fenian king, not without cause
+L. "Brave Fenian king, not without cause
 From lands afar I'm thus a roving,
 For of his might I've heard applause,
 And of himself accounts approving.